API Keys

 Note

-• App ID and App Secret pairs are unique for each environment (e.g., sandbox, production).
+• Client SWA and Client Private Key pairs are unique for each environment (e.g., sandbox, production).

 • Ensure you're using the correct pair for the environment you're working in.

-• Okto does not store your API secret so keep it safe and secret.
+• Okto does not store your Client Private Key, so keep it safe and secret.

-• Use environment variables or secure secret management systems.
+• Use environment variables or secure secret management systems on your backend.

-• Never hardcode the secret in your application code.
+• Never hardcode these keys in your application code, especially client-side code.

-• Avoid storing it in version control systems like Git.
+• Avoid storing them in version control systems like Git.

-If you lose your App Secret or suspect unauthorized use:
+If you lose your Client Private Key or suspect unauthorized use:

 1. Go to the API Keys section on the dashboard.